corneliusdavid/WP.ProjectTreePlugin/readme.md

 Since there are hundreds of projects in use where this plug-in is installed, there's a little delay whenever the plug-in is re-installed or when Delphi starts up and is initializing the Welcome Page plug-ins.
 The projects are all stored on a fast local SSD so loading time is minimal but it would be a good idea to make this multi-threaded for smoother operation.

+### Blog

+To learn more, read my blog on [Creating a Delphi Welcome Page Plug-in](https://corneliusconcepts.tech/creating-delphi-welcome-page-plug).

 ![Screenshot](./ProjTree.png)